March 26, 2026

 Start and end the meeting on time.

-While occasional circumstances may warrant flexibility in meetings, adhering to scheduled start and end times should be the norm in order to maximize productivity, respect participants' time, and promote a positive work culture.
+While occasional circumstances may warrant flexibility in meetings, adhering to scheduled start and end times should be the norm in order to maximize productivity, respect participants' time, and promote a positive work culture.positive work culture.

 Invite only the necessary participants.